December 21, 2013

 On the day of making a covenant with Adam's generation, "Love" among all other particles was looking for us.

 My next favorite poem is a line from a tale in the book: منطق الطیر - The Conference of the Birds by Attar.
-It is about an old woman who wanted to buy یوسف - Joseph when he was being sold to the highest bidder at a market in Egypt, having only a handful of yarns to offer.
-The old woman knowing that she couldn't afford Joseph replied to the merchant's ridicule:
+It tells the story of an old woman who wanted to buy یوسف - Joseph when he was being sold to the highest bidder at a market in Egypt.
+All she had to offer was a handful of yarn.
+Knowing she couldn't afford him, she replied to the merchant's ridicule:

 لیک اینم بس که چه دشمن چه دوست گوید این زن از خریداران اوست

-The next poem or rather a line of a poem is by Hatef Esfahani known for his ghazals (ode) and tarji- band (recurrent verse) style of poetry.
-However, I would like to take the liberty to say that for me this poem stands alone by itself as the best of the best to describe the mood and the feeling of someone's love and devotion and it has to be read several times over and over to feel the rhythm and the beat embedded in the words.
-Perhaps, one day I'll come back to this post and write a translation for it but so far I am at a loss for words to capture the essence of it.
+The next poem, or rather a line of a poem, is by Hatef Esfahani, known for his ghazals (ode) and tarji-band (recurrent verse) style of poetry.
+However, I would like to take the liberty to say that for me this poem stands alone by itself as the best of the best to describe the mood and the feeling of someone's love and devotion.
+It has to be read several times to feel the rhythm and the beat embedded in the words.
+Perhaps, one day I'll come back to this post and write a translation for it, but so far, I am at a loss for words to capture the essence of it.
 Therefore, I'll leave it without the English translation.
 My sincere apologies.

 تو کمان کشیده و در کمین که زنی به تیرم و من غمین همه ی غمم بود از همین که خدا نکرده خطا کنی